TheDirector23/BitCampClock/README.md

-# BitCampClock
+# BitCamp Clocks
-This is my clock for the Week 0 prompt in BitCamp.
-Check it out!
+These are my clocks for the Week 0 prompt of BitCamp.
+Click to see the clocks:

 https://thedirector23.github.io/BitCampClock/index.html